-8.1 If the average of the test data obtained using 7.1.2 fails to conform to the requirements of this specification, a second sample shall be taken from the lot.
-Average the results of the retest with the results of the original test to determine compliance with this specification.
+- 8.1 The number of tests shall be as required in 7.1 or as otherwise agreed to between the manufacturer and the user. - 8.2 If the average of the test data obtained on the required number of specimens fails to comply with the requirements of Table 1, the lot shall be resampled and retested.
+The results of the retest shall be averaged with the results of the original tests to determine compliance with this specification.